-- 45.1 Study leave and other forms of assistance may be granted to assist an officer with studies towards Certificates, Diplomas, Advanced Diplomas, Degrees or higher degrees, as well as relevant short courses where the course of study is in the interests of both CSIRO and the individual officer. - 45.2 Assistance with studies and the level of assistance approved is at the discretion of the Delegate and may include: - reimbursement or payment in advance, of part or all of the costs associated with the approved course of study, including but not limited to course costs, enrolment and administration fees, tuition and examination fees, books and materials; - study leave with pay, up to an average of five hours per week to attend formal classes and examinations; - up to three hours per week for travel.

-- 45.3 Additional Study Leave with pay of up to three hours a week may be granted where attendance at formal classes exceeds five hours a week or where travel takes more than three hours a week during working hours. - 45.4 Where the period of Study Leave granted is less than the average of five hours a week, the Delegate may approve the difference as a leave credit which may be used to meet the requirements of external studies/distance education courses, attendance at prescribed examinations and field trips and preparation of prescribed assignments and theses. - 45.5 Study leave without pay may be also granted.
-This leave will count as service for all purposes, except recreation leave, provided that the officer resumes duty after the period of leave. - 45.6 Study leave for part-time staff is granted on a pro-rata basis.
+- 43.1 Study leave and other forms of assistance may be granted to assist an officer with studies towards Certificates, Diplomas, Advanced Diplomas, Degrees or higher degrees, as well as relevant short courses where the course of study is in the interests of both CSIRO and the individual officer. - 43.2 Assistance with studies and the level of assistance approved is at the discretion of the Delegate and may include: - reimbursement or payment in advance, of part or all of the costs associated with the approved course of study, including but not limited to course costs, enrolment and administration fees, tuition and examination fees, books and materials; - study leave with pay, up to an average of five hours per week to attend formal classes and examinations; - up to three hours per week for travel. - 43.3 Additional Study Leave with pay of up to three hours a week may be granted where attendance at formal classes exceeds five hours a week or where travel takes more than three hours a week during working hours. - 43.4 Where the period of Study Leave granted is less than the average of five hours a week, the Delegate may approve the difference as a leave credit which may be used to meet the requirements of external studies/distance education courses, attendance at prescribed examinations and field trips and preparation of prescribed assignments and theses. - 43.5 Study leave without pay may be also granted.
+This leave will count as service for all purposes, except recreation leave, provided that the officer resumes duty after the period of leave.
+However, whether this leave will count as service for long service leave will be determined by the delegate in accordance with the requirements of the Long Service Leave (Commonwealth Employees) Act 1976. - 43.6 Study leave for part-time officers is granted on a pro-rata basis.